mreichardt95/mreichardt95.github.io/CONTACT.md

 # I live in Germany, so I have to provide these information.

-Matthias Riegler
+Milian Reichardt

-Carl-Gördelerstraße 8
+Ringstraße 8

-66663 Merzig
+97222 Rimpar

-matthias __at__ xvzf.tech
+mreichardt95 __at__ gmail.com